 Let’s look at an example where responsibility levels can be applied before diving into the details of responsibility requirements and permissions.

-One way to setup access controls within Avanti is to allow any user group to access all modules.
-(The
+One way to setup access controls within Avanti is to allow any user group to access all programs in a section. (

-Canadian Payroll module to perform their jobs.
+Canadian Payroll to perform their jobs.
 We might only want